-You are asked to choose one of the suggested topics or may choose one and compose a 3-5 minute speech.
+You are asked to choose one of the suggested topics and compose a 3-5 minute speech.
 To help develop your speech you are allowed to use any sources available to you, however the speech must be written by the county princess.

-Each County Princess is required to participate in the speech contest at State Pageant in September.
+Each County Princess is required to participate in the speech contest at State Competition in September.
 You will give your speech in front of a panel of main judges and an audience.
 Any speech under/over the 3-5 minute allotted time will be disqualified.
-There will be timekeepers on hand.
+There will be timekeepers.
 The speech room will be equipped with a podium with a microphone or wireless lavalier.
+You can choose your style to deliver your speech either at the podium or free-standing.